How to avoid fraud - FAQs

 - Recent Stories

-Seems like every time we turn on the news or get a news alert on our phone, it’s something about fraud, identity theft, or a data breach.
+Seems like every time we turn on the news, it’s something about fraud, identity theft, or a data breach.
 You can avoid being a victim of fraud by being aware of common fraud tactics.

-From spotting signs of fraud to understanding the different types of fraud, Numerica is here to help you prevent fraud and identity theft while understanding the steps and process to take if fraud has occurred on your account.
+Learn about spotting signs of fraud and understanding types of fraud.
+Understand the steps and process to take if fraud has occurred on your account.
+Numerica is here to help you prevent fraud and identity theft.

 - The signs of fraud